ElementAstro/atom-docs/src/content/docs/en/type/optional.md

 ---
-title: Optional Class Template Documentation
+title: Optional Class Template
-description: Comprehensive documentation for the Optional class template in the atom::type namespace, including constructors, operators, methods, advanced operations, usage examples, and best practices for managing optional values in C++.
+description: Comprehensive for the Optional class template in the atom::type namespace, including constructors, operators, methods, advanced operations, usage examples, and best practices for managing optional values in C++.
 ---

-# Optional Class Template Documentation
+# Optional Class Template

 ## Table of Contents